SPRING CREEK MOUNTAIN TRAIL

 Snakes and other fauna hazards Snakes are common the area but not often seen.
 Of more general concern are paralysis ticks that may be associated with such conditions as Lyme-like diseases.
 Preventing bites can be done by using a good repellent and avoiding sitting in loose leaf litter.

-We are looking forward to sharing this walk with you soon!
+We are looking forward to sharing the Spring Creek Mountain Trail with you soon!